adam-zhu/huffman-app/README.md

-# High level intro to frontend in general kinda
+# High level intro to frontend in general kinda ironyard refresh

 This is an [`ionic`](https://ionicframework.com/docs) app with `react`.
-The `ionic` part is just the build harness, which means the code that bundles and builds the code you write into the code the browser runs (plain HTML, CSS, and JS).
+The `ionic` part is just the build harness, which means the code that bundles and builds the code you write into the code the browser runs.

-That's what stuff like `webpack` (most common _bundler_) does, and it uses things like `babel` (standard in all modern frontend apps) to _transpile_ our JS into stuff that runs on a bunch of diff browsers.
+> That's what stuff like `webpack` (most common _bundler_) does, and it uses things like `babel` (standard in all modern frontend apps) to _transpile_ our JS into stuff that runs on a bunch of diff browsers.

 All of the `ionic` code is located inside the `node_modules` folder, which is where stuff goes when you do `npm install react` and such.

-All of the code inside `src` is literally `create-react-app`.
+> All of the code inside `src` is literally out-of-the-box `create-react-app`.

 Bundlers are what know how to automatically go in `node_modules` and smoothie up the code that your code needs (_dependencies_) along with your code by looking at your code.
 Fancy ones like `webpack` also come with dev servers that hot reload via watching your code for changes.